 Between the end of May and the beginning of June 2015, a 6-year-old boy in Spain became ill and unfortunately died of diphtheria.
 He hadn't been vaccinated.

 In Spain the vaccination coverage for Diphtheria / Tetanus / Pertussis (3 doses) was 2014% in 97, 2013% in 96, 2010% from 2012 to 97, therefore above the threshold deemed necessary to "guarantee immunity from flock".
-In the specific case, the Epicenter portal (www.epicentro.iss.it/problemi/difterite/RiflessioniSpagna.asp) has announced that: It is an apparently isolated case, statistically insignificant in a country that according to WHO data, in 2013 had vaccination coverage for three doses of Dtp of 96%.
-Furthermore, it is specified that there was a delay in therapy: the success of the treatment of diphtheria is linked to the rapid administration of diphtheria antitoxin (DAT) in combination with antibiotics (...) the treatment with DAT started 48 hours after the onset of symptoms systemic toxic has a limited impact on clinical prognosis.
-The DAT is included in the WHO list of essential drugs, which should be available at all times, in adequate quantities and in appropriate formulations of guaranteed quality.
-Spain lacked it and leading EU nations like France and Germany could only offer an expired drug. (...)
-The start of therapy was therefore further delayed, where DAT should be administered immediately, together with antibiotics, based only on clinical suspicion and without waiting for laboratory confirmation.
-We reflect on the gravity of the thing.
+In the specific case, the Epicenter portal (www.epicentro.iss.it/problemi/difterite/RiflessioniSpagna.asp) announced that: It is an apparently isolated case, statistically insignificant in a country that according to WHO data in 2013 had a vaccination coverage for three doses of DTP of 96%.
+Furthermore, it is specified that there has been a delay in therapy: the success of the treatment of diphtheria is linked to the rapid administration of the diphtheria antitoxin (DAT) in combination with antibiotics (...) the treatment with DAT started 48 hours after the onset of symptoms systemic toxicity has a limited impact on clinical prognosis.
+The DAT is part of the WHO list of Essential Drugs, which should be available at all times, in adequate quantities and in appropriate formulations of guaranteed quality.
+Spain lacked it and leading EU nations such as France and Germany could only offer an expired drug. (…) The initiation of therapy was therefore further delayed, where the DAT should be administered immediately, along with antibiotics, based only on clinical suspicion and without waiting for laboratory confirmation.
+Let's reflect on the gravity of the thing.